univbb/Lua-NeuralNetwork/README.md

 # Lua-NeuralNetwork

-Single neuron neural network made on Lua, using sigmoid to activation function
+Single neuron neural network made on Lua, using sigmoid as activation function

 ```lua
 local neural = NeuralNetwork.new(0.1)